-Production and Distribution ofQuality Planting Materials
+Production and Distribution of Quality Planting Materials

 H/A: 2401-00-104-91 Rs.
-1870.00 lakh H/A: 4401-00-104-98 Rs.
-51.00 lakh
+1095.00 lakh H/A: 4401-00-104-98 Rs.
+200.00 lakh

 The Departmental Farms are to be modernised to function not only as production centres of quality planting materials but also as centres of demonstration of advanced agricultural technology for Hi-Tech farming.
-The farms have to be with basic as wellas sophisticated infrastructural facilities like green houses, irrigation support, tissue culture and hardening facilities, seed processing and storage facilities.
+The farms have to be with basic as well as sophisticated infrastructural facilities like green houses, irrigation support, tissue culture and hardening facilities, seed processing and storage facilities.
 In the case of District farms and Seed farms, the departmental programmes will be restricted to filling the gaps.
 But in the case of thirteen specialised farms, the Department will cater to all the requirements and make them commercially viable.
 Cheengeri extension scheme of Wayanad also included for implementing activities.

-The outlay of Rs.
-1921.00 lakh will be utilized for the purchase of newly evolved nucleus planting materials, maintenance of existing and establishment of new progeny orchards, production of planting materials and infrastructure works.
+The outlay of 1295.00 lakh will be utilized for the purchase of newly evolved nucleus planting materials, maintenance of existing and establishment of new progeny orchards, production of planting materials and infrastructure works.

 Model demonstration farms will be developed in departmental farms to function as farm schools for farmers and general public.
 Establishment of demonstration units for HTF and Integrated farming system models are envisaged.

-An amount of Rs.
-15.00 lakh is earmarked towards temporary man power support to Biotechnology and Model Floriculture Centre and tissue culture laboratories established at other two farms, for the production of quality tissue culture plants.
+An amount of 15.00 lakh is earmarked towards temporary man power support to Biotechnology and Model Floriculture Centre and tissue culture laboratories established at other two farms, for the production of quality tissue culture plants.